Winson-Ng/EasyHttpClient/README.md

 ...

-### Extend EasyHttpClient.ActionFilters.ActionFilterAttribute class to enhance your function, for example logging, cache, validation
+### Extend EasyHttpClient.ActionFilters.ActionFilterAttribute class to enhance your function, for example logging, cache, validation:

 ...cs